RACHANA-432/BIZMETRIC-RachanaChavan/README.md

 2. Bill Printing System -
 A mini project that generates and prints restaurant bills using Python logic, file handling, and structured formatting.

+3. College Fees Calculation System -
+A mini project that calculates the college fees of a student based on the subject and other selections like - hostel, food, transport etc. using OOPs concepts, python functions and file handling.

 Assignments:

-3. Python Assignment 1 -
+4. Python Assignment 1 -
 This document includes the practice questions solved for various topics of python including: Loops, Conditional statements, Functions, OOPs

-4. Assessment PDF -
+5. Assessment PDF -
 Submitted assessment containing problem statements and solutions.